Janfred/draft-ietf-emu-eap-fido/draft-janfred-eap-fido.md

 The attributes field in the authentication response message contain the following attributes:
 PKID:
-: The Public Key Identifier of the FIDO key used to generate the signature.
+: The Credential ID of the FIDO Credential used to generate the signature.

 Auth Data:
-: The signed auth data as returned from the FIDO authenticator (see {{FIDO-CTAP2}}, Section 6.2)
+: The signed auth data as returned from the FIDO Authenticator (see {{FIDO-CTAP2}}, Section 6.2)

 FIDO Signature:
-: The signature as returned from the FIDO authenticator (see {{FIDO-CTAP2}}, Section 6.2)
+: The signature as returned from the FIDO Authenticator (see {{FIDO-CTAP2}}, Section 6.2)

 All three attributes MUST be present in the authentication response message.